Definition of a Loyalty Card

-Companies typically have several goals for their loyalty program including improving knowledge of their customers, leveraging customer insight to meet more of their customer’s needs, increasing customer retention and purchase frequency.
+Companies typically have several goals for their loyalty program, including improving knowledge of their customers, leveraging customer insight to meet more of their customer’s needs, increasing customer retention, and purchase frequency.
 A Rosetta study revealed that “customers that are actively engaged with brands and their loyalty programs make 90% more frequent purchases, spend 60% more in each transaction and are five times more likely to choose the brand in the future.”
-In order to spark meaningful interactions with customers, loyalty card programs need to be designed to closely align with an organization’s objectives and their unique customer base.
-The loyalty card program should offer customers tangible rewards, mechanisms that recognize and acknowledge customer value and provide opportunities to deepen relationships with engagement.
+To spark meaningful interactions with customers, loyalty card programs need to be designed to closely align with an organization’s objectives and their unique customer base.
+The loyalty card program should offer customers tangible rewards, mechanisms that recognize and acknowledge customer value, and provide opportunities to deepen relationships with engagement.

 What is a Loyalty Scheme?

 A loyalty scheme generally refers to a type of loyalty program, of which there are several.
 One of these schemes is called a points program.
-In order to receive benefits or rewards, customers need to accumulate a certain amount of points through purchases, app or website downloads, or other consumer behavior.
-All schemes have positive and negative aspects to them: for example, the points program rewards high levels of participation and allows for extensive data collection, but if rewards thresholds are set to high companies can turn away potential customers.
-Companies like Ulta Beauty, Best Buy, Walgreens, Marriott Hotels & Resorts and Wells Fargo have points programs.
-Customers earn points and can redeem points in a variety ways, from redeeming for travel to merchandise options and digital downloads from music and eBooks to games and apps to turning points into gift cards for family or friends.
+To receive benefits or rewards, customers need to accumulate a certain amount of points through purchases, app or website downloads, or other consumer behavior.
+All schemes have positive and negative aspects to them: for example, the points program rewards high levels of participation and allows for extensive data collection, but if rewards thresholds are set to high, companies can turn away potential customers.
+Companies like Ulta Beauty, Best Buy, Walgreens, Marriott Hotels & Resorts, and Wells Fargo have points programs.
+Customers earn points and can redeem points in a variety of ways, from redeeming for travel to merchandise options and digital downloads from music and eBooks to games and apps to turning points into gift cards for family or friends.

-Another scheme is the cash back loyalty program.
+Another scheme is the cashback loyalty program.
 In this particular scheme, customers who spend a certain amount of money at the store or business ($50) receive a certain amount back ($10).
-This scheme is easy to understand for customers and allows businesses to easily reward high-volume customers with greater rewards.
-Companies like Kohl’s, are using cash back reward programs to reduce their churn rates and increase transaction amounts.
+This scheme is easy to understand for customers and allows businesses to reward high-volume customers with greater rewards easily.
+Companies like Kohl’s, are using cashback reward programs to reduce their churn rates and increase transaction amounts.

-It is important to remember that implementing a loyalty program is more than simply enabling customers to collect points and rewards.
-Loyalty is both behavioral and emotional and effective.
+It is important to remember that implementing a loyalty program is more than merely enabling customers to collect points and rewards.
+Loyalty is both behavioral and emotional.
 Companies are mirroring this approach in the design of their loyalty programs.
 They are moving away from just transactional benefits to multi-dimensional loyalty programs.
-These successful loyalty programs create a balanced rewards mix to include both rational/hard benefits (discounts, rewards, cash, rebate checks) and emotional/soft benefits (exclusive access to products or services, exclusive content, experiential benefits, member only events).
+These successful loyalty programs create a balanced rewards mix to include both rational/hard benefits (discounts, rewards, cash, rebate checks) and emotional/soft benefits (exclusive access to products or services, exclusive content, experiential benefits, member-only events).
 Soft benefits differentiate a brand from the competition, and perhaps, even enhance the brand.

 Design Your Loyalty Program